cladyland/theIsland/README.md

 - animals can eat (hunt, if it's a predator or herbivore that eats other herbivores);
 - animals can reproduce.

-After launching the program, the array of the island will be displayed on the screen, as well as general statistics of changes in the number of animals and plants.
+After running the code, the array of the island will be displayed on the screen, as well as general statistics of changes in the number of animals and plants.
 For example:
 ```
 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊 🌊
 🌊 🐺 🐛 🐁 🐻 🦆 🐐 🌿 🌿 🐗 🐑 🌿 🌿 🦊 🦅 🐑 🐗 🦊 🐺 🐻 🦆 🐻 🐑 🐗 🐍 🦊 🐑 🦌 🌿 🌿 🌿 🌊